lvuletic971/scrap-analysis/ETL/Readme_SSIS_FactPromet_Description.md

 ## FactPromet – ETL process

-The ETL process for FactPromet prepares and loads manufacturing transaction data into the central fact table of the data warehouse.

 The process begins with an Execute SQL Task that ensures the target fact table structure is ready for loading.
 This is followed by a Data Flow Task where production and waste transactions are extracted, transformed, and merged into a unified analytical dataset.